haskell-github-trust/.github/profile/README.md

 * Transfers a library without permission of the maintainer
 * Or any other similar bad-faith activity

-then the trustee who vouched for them will be publicly blamed.
+then that person and the Trustee who vouched for them will be publicly blamed.

 ## How to add a Trustee